NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 console.log("p2's parent Properties", p2.birdProperty); // { flySpeed: '30m/s', maxHeight: '5km' }
 ```

-> NOTE: If will notice, we were updating flySpeed of peacock p1, and p2's flySpeed has also updated.
+> NOTE: Here we can notice that we were updating flySpeed of peacock p1, and p2's flySpeed has been also updated.

 ![Figure 1 - Inheritance Revisited.jpg](https://raw.githubusercontent.com/NamitaMalik/JavaScript-Inheritance-Revisited/master/Figure%201%20-%20Inheritance%20Revisited.jpg)

 Above diagram shows how **inheritance** is happening through **prototype chaining** in and in addition to it, it also shows that how **function** declared in super class is available in the further sub classes also.

-**Third Problem**: If we would try to update parent property via child object, and if property is primitive then it will create a new property in child object instead of updating parent property, and same thing will be apply for the object if you assigning new object.
-If you are updating any property then it will update in parent object property.
-It will set new property in child object instead of updating parent property.
+**Third Problem**: If we would try to update parent property via child object, and if property is primitive then it will create a new property in child object instead of updating parent property, and same thing will be apply for the object if we assign new object.
+When we will try to assign new object then it will create a new variable and that object reference will be assign there.
+But if you are updating any property of object value, then it will update in parent object property.
+It will not set new property in child object instead of updating parent property (As discussed in Second Problem.).